 chills, sore throat or mouth ulcers.
 Thymoglobuline may also cause a temporary lowering

 of your platelets which may make you more prone to blood clotting problems.
 This may

 cause you to bleed and bruise more easily.

 Tell your doctor or nurse if you notice any of the following and they worry you:

 generally feeling unwell

-soreness, aching muscles, muscle tenderness or weakness (not caused by exercise) nausea and vomiting
+soreness, aching muscles, muscle tenderness or weakness (not caused by exercise) nausea

 fevers, rigors and or chills

 Tell your doctor or nurse as soon as possible if you notice any of the following: